 ``We're trying to gear up for 2 1/2 or three weeks of starts,'' Francona said.

 Alex Rodriguez, Jeter, Chamberlain and the Yankees were to open Thursday at Cleveland.
 Chien-Ming Wang was set to start against Indians ace C.C.
 Sabathia.

 Sizemore is hoping for a breakout series.
-A fan favorite at Jacobs Field for his all-out style, he's also popular for the way he gets to the ballpark - his classic, robin's-egg blue car.
+A fan favorite at Jacobs Field for his all-out style, he's also popular for the way he gets to the ballpark - his classic, robin's egg blue car.

 Manager Eric Wedge and the Indians are back in the playoffs for the first time since 2001.
-Cleveland came within a double-play grounder of winning the 1997 World Series, and renews the quest for its first championship since 1948.
+Cleveland came within a double-play grounder of winning the 1997 World Series, and renew the quest for its first championship since 1948.

 This year, the Indians will count on closer Joe Borowski.
 He led the league with 45 saves, many of them shaky.

 ``No, he doesn't come in and strike out the world,'' Cleveland starter Paul Byrd said. ``But he comes in and gets the job done.''

 At Wrigley Field, they've gone even longer without a crown.